-It does not appear as though the UK will now be repealing this prohibition (update: see our later blog post from May).
-Nor will the remaining features of EU Regulation 2019/880 will not be implemented in the UK, such as the electronic database and the requirements for import licences for certain cultural goods (e.g. archaeological material over 250 years of age) and importer statements for a wider category of cultural goods over 200 years of age and worth at least € 18,000.
+It appears as though the UK will now be repealing this prohibition (update: see our later blog post from May).
+Nor will the remaining features of EU Regulation 2019/880 be implemented in the UK, such as the electronic database and the requirements for import licences for certain cultural goods (e.g. archaeological material over 250 years of age) and importer statements for a wider category of cultural goods over 200 years of age and worth at least € 18,000.
 Though the general prohibition has been in force since 28th December, EU Member States will have until June 2025 to implement these wider aspects of the system.